 The value of hard assets often aligns with inflation, so they provide a hedge against rising prices and consistent value in “real dollars.”
 Hard assets also offer non-correlated returns.
 This means that their value doesn’t rise and fall in line with the stock market.

-If you’re considering adding hard assets to your portfolio this year, here are some strategies to consider.
+If you’re considering adding hard assets to your portfolio this year, here are four common strategies to consider: